thesophiaxu/affine-web-clipper/docs/Clip web pages.md

 ## Capture a page

-When you open the extension, Web Clipper extracts data from the current web page following the settings in your [[Obsidian Web Clipper/Templates|template]].
+When you open the extension, Web Clipper extracts data from the current web page following the settings in your [[AFFiNE Web Clipper/Templates|template]].
 You can create your own templates, and customize the output using [[variables]] and [[filters]].

 By default Web Clipper attempts to intelligently extract only the main article content, excluding other elements on the page.
 However, you can override this behavior in the following ways: